Does Your Car Insurance and Registration Have to Be Under the Same Name?

 Car Insurance and Registration: Bottom Line

-Your car insurance and vehicle registration don't have to match in 49 states and Washington, D.C., but New York requires it, and your insurer may too regardless of where you live.
-A mismatch is most often a practical concern rather than a legal one, and the fix is usually adding the right names to the right documents.
-If you need to shop for a new policy that fits your ownership situation, compare car insurance options across multiple insurers to find one whose underwriting guidelines work for you.
+Outside New York, no law requires your insurance and registration to match.
+But your insurer might, wherever you live.
+A mismatch is a practical problem more often than a legal one, and the fix is almost always documentation: get the right names on the right paperwork.
+If the policy you have won't work with your ownership situation, compare car insurance options to find an insurer whose underwriting guidelines fit.

 Car Insurance and Registration Names: FAQ